davidebolo1993/VISOR/README.md

 ### Inputs

-Inputs to VISOR SHORtS are:
+Inputs to VISOR SHORtS and VISOR LASeR are:

 - a genome .fasta file
 - the h1.fa file generated with _VISOR HACk_